 Why the old unit was done

-The rule I use on these is simple.
-If the heat exchanger is suspect and the gas controls are obsolete, you are not repairing a heater anymore.
-You are rebuilding it around a tired core.
+Our tech’s rule on these is straightforward.
+If the heat exchanger is suspect and the gas controls are obsolete, you’re not repairing a heater.
+You’re rebuilding it around a tired core.
 Better to start fresh.

 What went in